 - Upload professional product images.
 Lure customers in with a great shot of the products you offer.

 According to Bing’s image guidelines, images must be at least 480×360 pixels and up to 10MB.

 Step 7.
 Set business hours.
 Bing Places gives you an option to provide working hours for special days, like weekends and holidays.
 Make sure you fill it out correctly!

 Step 8.
 Verify the listing.
 Take the time to verify the listing to protect it from unauthorized changes.
 The verification process can be done via postal mail, an email, a text message or a phone call.

-If you have optimized a Google My Business listing before, you most likely can accomplish creating a Bing Places listing easily.
+If you have optimized a Google Business Profile listing before, you most likely can accomplish creating a Bing Places listing easily.
 If you haven’t or want even more insights into business listing optimization, here’s a helpful how-to.

 Leave It to the Experts